jigoshop/jigoshop/readme.txt

 == Changelog ==

 = 1.0.1 - 2012-02-06 =
+* add new payment gateway: cash on delivery
+* add new shipping gateway: local pickup
+* add "visibility" column to "All Products" screen on admin
+* add sort by featured, price, visibility columns on "All Products" screen on admin
+* add Turkish, Italian, Portuguese, Norwegian, Portuguese Brazilian translations
+* add new shortcode: Products Search
+* add bank information to outgoing order email if payment method is bank transfer
+* add new setting: show stock amounts (to show or hide stock left in a product for customers)
 * update all translation files to include latest strings and remove obsolete strings
 * update uninstall.php to remove jigoshop database entries when deleting the plugin through plugin manager
 * update included screenshots to reduce total file size
 * update Spain provinces (thank @dimitryz)
 * update readme.txt and readme.md files
 * update "images" tab on Jigoshop settings to take up less space
-* add "visibility" column to "All Products" screen on admin
-* add sort by featured, price, visibility columns on "All Products" screen on admin
-* add Turkish, Italian, Portuguese, Norwegian, Portuguese Brazilian translations
-* add new shortcode: Products Search
-* add bank information to outgoing order email if payment method is bank transfer
-* add new setting: show stock amounts (to show or hide stock left in a product for customers)
 * fix taxes not being calculated correctly if your Base Country/State is set to "All of xxx"
 * fix `price not announced` not being shown
 * fix product edit `sale` and `regular` price fields so they don't allow currency symbols (and non numeric values)